-Depsite the appearances, the bodyshell design had actually simplied compared the predecessors of the 2X00 series, wich again, meant another considerable saving of time and money when manufacturing a large amount of trains.
+Depsite the appearances, the bodyshell design had actually been slightly simplified compared to the predecessors of the 2X00 serieses, wich again, meant another considerable saving of time and money when manufacturing a large amount of trains.

 Besides ease and “inexpensiveness” of manufacture, passenger comfort was also one of Hankyu railway’s major concerns.
 The new trains were fitted with all-longitudinal seating with velvet-like olive-green upholstery and mahogany-like interior paneling.
 Passenger windows, retained inside an alluminium frame, were greatly enlarged and, as the trains weren’t fitted yet with air conditioning, could be fully opened to let fresh air in.
 Finally, instead of the more usual curtains, these trains used shutter-like window covers that the passenger could rise (as they moved from “bottom-up” rather than the more usual “top-down”).

 The bogeys were also unusual, as Hankyu choose to import French-made Alstom and West-German-made Minden-Deutz bogeys for the new trains, with the latter proving superior to the former and being later built under license by Sumitomo Heavy Industries for the rest of the fleet.
 These bogeys, types FS-333 and FS-344, were equipped with a pneumatic suspension system, rather than the usual hard spring-type suspension, wich again increased passenger confort, and made Hankyu one of the first railways in Japan to adopt such suspension system.